-The Boston Breakers are one of nine teams in the National Women’s Soccer League (NWSL), joined by the Chicago Red Stars, Houston Dash (est. 2014) FC Kansas City, Portland Thorns FC, Seattle Reign FC, Sky Blue FC (New Jersey), Western New York Flash, and the Washington Spirit.
+The Boston Breakers, who play their home games at Soldiers Field Soccer Stadium in Allson, Mass., are one of nine teams in the National Women’s Soccer League (NWSL), joined by the Chicago Red Stars, Houston Dash (est. 2014) FC Kansas City, Portland Thorns FC, Seattle Reign FC, Sky Blue FC (New Jersey), Western New York Flash, and the Washington Spirit.
 The league began play in April 2013, and the Breakers began the season with Head Coach Lisa Cole, who entered her second season as the Breakers head coach.
 On Aug.
 2, 2013, the Breakers parted ways with Cole, and defender Cat Whitehill took over as player/coach.

 In 2014, Boston's second season in the NWSL, the team finished with a 6-16-2 record.
 Heather O’Reilly led the team and finished seventh in the league for goals scored (nine) as well as fifth for shots of goal with 34.
 Goalkeeper Alyssa Naeher made 106 saves, setting a Breakers franchise record for saves in a season.
 She also finished first in the league in that category and led the league in minutes played by a goalkeeper (2,115).
 Naeher finished the season with three shutouts.
 Naeher was named 2014 NWSL Goalkeeper of the Year.